 - The first step requires a couple to provide a blood or saliva sample to look for the presence or absence of a gene associated with a specific genetic disease.

 - If the test finds that one or both partners carry an abnormal gene, our reference genetics lab will look at 6-8 cells from an advanced-stage embryo to identify those embryos that carry the affected genetic material.

 - We only transfer unaffected embryos during IVF.

-We perform PGD for the most common genetic disorders – cystic fibrosis, Fragile X and sickle cell disease – but we can perform PGD to address many different genetic diseases.
+We perform PGD for the most common genetic disorders – cystic fibrosis, Fragile X and sickle cell disease – but we can use genetic testing address many different genetic diseases.